twschiller/VeriWeb/README.md

 ## Notes

-This repository contains the latest snapshot of the VeriWeb development source code from our local repository.
+** VeriWeb is not under active development. ** This repository contains the latest snapshot of the VeriWeb development source code from our local repository.
 As such, the code may differ in certain places from the description in the publication.
 Known differences are:

 * Mechanical Turk doesn't work in this version of the code.
 * Object invariant inference and handling